apigee/apijam/Labs/Core/Lab 3 API Diagnostics - Trace tool/README.md

 2. How do you detemine the total time taken for the API transaction?

 3. How do you detemine the time taken for individual policies on the request/response side?

+4. How do analyze the Downloaded Trace session?

 # Summary